-- 1. Housing: Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus keeps a file of information about housing in the surrounding areas. - - a.
+- 1. Housing: Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus keeps a file of information about housing in the surrounding areas. - Academic Advising: Students are provided with academic advising and additional assistance as necessary.
+Information and advice on any financial assistance are accessible to students.
+Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus also gives advice and information to students on these subjects: - a.
 Regulations governing licensure to practice, including reciprocity among jurisdictions. - b.
 Assistance with resume and job search. - c.
 Opportunities for continuing education following graduation. - d.
-Assistance with the financial aid process - 3.
-Mental Health Counseling: If referral to professional assistance is necessary, the school maintains a record of such referral.
+Assistance with the financial aid process - Mental Health Counseling: If referral to professional assistance is necessary, the school maintains a record of such referral.